Azrienlabs/Az-Core/README.md

 ---

-**Ready to build the next generation of AI agents?** Start with Arc today!
+**Ready to build the next generation of AI agents?** Start with azcore today!